craigsbaldwin/craigbaldwin.com/site/content/work/tp-toys.md

 srcset: true
 ---

-Led the development with a team of four developers on a large build and an extremely tight turnaround.
-Notable features include AR and 3D models for products with seamless variant switching and advanced product builder.
+Principal developer leading four developers on a build with an extremely tight turnaround.
+Notable features include 3D AR model viewer for products with seamless variant switching and advanced multi-step product builder.